How Would You Like to Take a Nantucket Sleighride?

 Thanks to decades of marketing, including 21 years of Mr Whipple squeezing the Charmin, the United States leads the world in toilet paper usage.
 Americans, who make up 4% of the world’s population, use 20% of the world’s toilet paper.
 Fortune says the $31 billion...

+Why Is Starbucks a Pseudo-Third Place?
 Say the words cracker barrel and most Americans think of the chain restaurant and gift shop.
-Cracker Barrel Restaurants and Country Stores were designed to evoke the friendly, homespun character of general stores from the 1800s, when the U.S. was a rural agrarian...
+Cracker Barrel Restaurants and Country Stores were designed to evoke the friendly, homespun character of general stores from the 1800s,...

 Where Nobody Knows Your Name